rash-27/ai-for-bharat/README.md

 | Frontend (Vercel) | https://ai-for-bharat-one.vercel.app/ |
 | Backend API (Render) | https://ai-for-bharat-backend-8y2k.onrender.com |

+** Backend on Render takes some time to become live..
+So it may take some time to populate the initial values

 ## Internal Components & Architecture

 This project is built on a distributed, event-driven architecture to ensure high throughput, fault tolerance, and zero interference with existing state systems.